sysco-middleware/sysco-middleware.github.io/_posts/2016-02-14-Patching_JDev.md

 In this environment Patch 19707784: SOA Bundle Patch 12.1.3.0.1 was applied before.
 This will be detected, and that patch will be rolled back.

 The patching is simplified in the 12-version, because now there is only one OPatch-folder to care about - and in version 11 there were one per product.
-You can read more about it here: https://docs.oracle.com/middleware/1213/core/OPATC/toc.htm#OPATC101
+You can read more about it here: [Oracle Documentation link](https://docs.oracle.com/middleware/1213/core/OPATC/toc.htm#OPATC101)

 I use Windows environment in this example, so I set the environment variables first (run as Administrator):
 ```bash